 For examples of how to associate triggers with functions so that they execute when an event is fired, see the tutorials.

 When an event triggers the execution of your Cloud Function, data associated with the event is passed via the function's parameters.
 The type of event determines the parameters passed to your function.
-HTTP request events trigger HTTP functions, and the other event types trigger background functions.
+HTTP requests trigger HTTP functions, and the other event types trigger event-driven functions.

 Your function is passed a single parameter,